Sheikh Waqas Akram

 Sheikh Waqas Akram (شیخ وقاص اکرم; born 26 August 1976) is a Pakistani politician and a member of the National Assembly of Pakistan from NA-109 Jhang-II since 29 February 2024.
 He previously served as a member of the National Assembly from November 2002 to November 2007 and from March 2008 to March 2013.
 He joined the PTI in early 2023 and was appointed as the Information Secretary of the party, which he is serving as today.

 Early life and education

 Sheikh Waqas Akram was born on 26 August 1976 in Jhang, Punjab.
 His father Sheikh Muhammad Akram is also a prominent politician who was later described as having a political duo with his son Waqas.

 He completed his matriculation from the Abbottabad Public School.
 He failed his A-level education, and subsequently tried to pass intermediate from Government College, Lahore, but failed that too.

 Disqualification for fake degrees

 He was disqualified for some time as he had reportedly submitted fake A-levels certificate while filing his nomination papers for elections.
 He has submitted multiple fake educational documents, and committed perjury for which he was disqualified for a long time.

+Business career

+He is associated with transport businesses, notably Shorkot Transport Company, owned by his father, a large-scale Pakistani transport operator.

+Murder case

+In August 2019, Sheikh Waqas Akram and members of his family were implicated in a high-profile legal case following the death of motorcycle rickshaw passengers in Jhang.
+Akram, his father, and his brother Sheikh Fawad Akram were named in a first information report alleging that they had directed an employee of Shorkot Transport Company to run over the victims, relatives of a complainant involved in an earlier road accident case.
+The group was subsequently granted pre-arrest interim bail by a sessions court in Jhang while the case remained under investigation.